Holy Names University

 Holy Names University is consistently ranked as one of the most diverse universities in the country.
 HNU’s diversity is due not only to students who represent dozens of different ethnic backgrounds, but also to students who represent more than 20 nations beyond the United States border.
 Situated in the San Francisco Bay Area, one of the most beautiful regions of the world, students have access to music, culture, professional sports, and spectacular natural and human-made wonders like the Golden Gate Bridge.

-HNU is a living lab of how a diverse community can come together and celebrate similarities and differences.
+HNU is a living example of how a diverse community can come together and celebrate similarities and differences.
 It is a community that reflects where students live and work.
-Students are encouraged and supported by staff and faculty to host events that are born of the inspiration they receive in the classroom.
-These include the 24-hour Relay for Life fundraiser and celebration, which is organized by student-athletes in coordination with the American Cancer Society, and the Jim Durbin Entrepreneurship Speaker Series, hosted by students from the Business program.
+Students are encouraged and supported by staff and faculty to host events that are borne of the inspiration they receive in the classroom.

-Each year, HNU hosts the Bay Area Social Justice Forum, which presents speakers from a myriad of local organizations concerned with promoting social justice.
-In addition to HNU’s annual traditions, like the Community Thanksgiving Dinner, Founders’ Day, Convocation, and Alpha Delta Leadership Awards, Holy Names hosts numerous campus events, including the Pacific Islanders Club’s Luau & BBQ, the Student Success Center’s Academic Toolbox Series, and the Center for Social Justice’s monthly Justice Cafe.
+In addition to HNU’s annual traditions, like the Community Thanksgiving Dinner, Founders’ Day, Convocation, and Alpha Delta Leadership Awards, Holy Names hosts numerous campus events, including the Pacific Islanders Club’s Luau & BBQ, the Student Success Center’s Academic Toolbox Series, and the Center for Social Justice’s monthly Justice Café.

 The Cushing Library offers a variety of events—art exhibits, art talks, book talks, and musical performances.
-The Glass Lounge doubles as a study space and an exhibit space, where local artists display artwork for the community’s enjoyment.
+The Glass Lounge doubles as a study space and an exhibit space in which where local artists display artwork for the community’s enjoyment.
 Past exhibits and performances have featured both members of the wider community as well as HNU students and professors.